 - Outdoor amenity space is required for all residential uses or uses with a residential component (such as a mixed-use development).
 Outdoor amenity space is permitted for all other types of development. - ii.
 Outdoor amenity space must be provided on the site and available as unenclosed, improved active or passive space for use by the occupants of the development.
-Outdoor amenity spaces are not required to be open to members of the public.
 It may be provided in one contiguous open area or multiple areas on the site.
 The outdoor amenity space must be a permanent component of the site. - iii.
-Examples of include playgrounds or athletic equipment, splash pad, trail path (minimum 5 feet wide), garden or sitting area, rooftop deck, pavilion or sidewalk dining.
+Examples of outdoor amenity space include playgrounds or athletic equipment, splash pad, trail path (minimum 5 feet wide), garden or sitting area, rooftop deck, pavilion or sidewalk dining.